th2-net/remotehand/Readme.txt

 Element to wait is found using <locator2>.
 Also, you can skip <locator2> and <matcher2> and RemoteHand will just wait <wait2> seconds before continuing the input with <text2>.
 If you want to fill disabled field use #CanBeDisabled=yes.
 Field will be enabled and disabled back after text input.
+If you want to send keys without checking sending result value use #CheckInput=no ('yes' by default).

 You can tell RemoteHand to press the following special keys by specifying corresponding codes:
 1. Up arrow - #up#